Morning has broken like the first morning

 The SUDS system is unsatisfactory for the following main reasons:

 - It requires maintenance in perpetuity, it is a fail-to-danger system

 - No example of it working in this context has been supplied, it is experimental, to the contrary, an Oxfordshire example cited by Dr Webb has caused severe damage

 - All run off from the development is deposited hundreds of metres further downstream, altering the hydrology

 - The water will not acquire the required complex mineral and chemical composition, the argument the limestone of the SUDS will be a substitute seems very superficial , the argument advanced that current water flow is via the Sand Member is not beneficial to mineralisation is directly contradicted by the Council’s own evidence

 - Water from the gardens will mostly be lost as it will sink to the geo textile membrane and be impeded at that point

 - The houses will have greater water loss in drizzle

 - The Made Ground currently buries most of former fen habitat, the area at the base may also be recovered using undiverted groundwater in the future

-In summary, almost the entire site will be removed or disturbed to a depth of 3-6 metres both for building and access by heavy equipment, the large excavations required may result in weakening of the steep bank, release of pollutants in the Made Ground and from construction entering the Lye and/or PH changes, blockage of underground water flows from a large part of the surrounding catchment, and could cause collapse of the banks during the building phase, in addition to irreparable damage to the Lye fen – the possibility of toxic alkaline concrete spills, or flooding in bad weather cannot be excluded.
+In summary, almost the entire site will be removed or disturbed to a depth of 3-4 metres both for building and access by heavy equipment, the large excavations required may result in weakening of the steep bank, release of pollutants in the Made Ground and from construction entering the Lye and/or PH changes, blockage of underground water flows from a large part of the surrounding catchment, and could cause collapse of the banks of the Lye during the building phase, in addition to irreparable damage to the Lye fen – the possibility of toxic alkaline concrete spills, or flooding in bad weather cannot be excluded.